 Parrots are intelligent animals, so they’ll grieve the loss of someone they love in a similar way to humans.
 The parrot may have been attached to someone who recently:

-Unfortunately, the parrot may be grieving someone’s absence.
-Parrots can experience episodes of depression and, while in this state, may express it by plucking their feathers.
+The parrot may be grieving someone’s absence.
+They can experience depression and, while in this state, express their unhappiness by plucking feathers.

 Irritation